someodd/intramaze/README.md

 #### Vanilla step 3: serve the static files

 You can skip this step if you're running the daemon in `Test` mode, as described in *Vanilla step 2: run the daemon*.
+You can also skip this section because there is a built-in static file service.

 The last step is to serve `built/` static files directory.
 For production it's recommended you use something like nginx, Apache, or some kind of cloud service.